pytorch/executorch/docs/source/sdk-bundled-io.md

     150      but {str(method_name_of_bundled_config - method_name_of_program)} does not include."
     152 # check if  has been sorted in ascending alphabetical order of method name.
     153 for bp_plan_id in range(1, len(bundled_config.execution_plan_tests)):
-AssertionError: All method names in bundled config should be found in program.execution_plan,          but {'wrong_forward'} does not include.
+AssertionError: All method names in bundled config should be found in program.execution_plan,          but {'MISSING_METHOD_NAME'} does not include.
 ```
 :::